needle-mirror/com.unity.addressables/Documentation~/build-artifacts-included.md

 For a full list of platform names, refer to [`AddressablesPlatform`](xref:UnityEngine.AddressableAssets.AddressablesPlatform).

-## Artifacts not included in the player
+## Artifacts not included in the Player

-The following artifacts aren't included in a built player.
+The following artifacts aren't included in a built Player.

 ### Remote content

+>[!IMPORTANT]
+>Remote content workflows are only applicable if you're using [AssetBundles as the content build system](content-build-systems.md) for your project.

 Upload files used for remote content to a hosting server.
 By default these files are located in the `ServerData` folder.